nolauren/workshops/miami.md

 ### Carto Builder

 There are two main ways CartoBuilder is organized: Layers and Widgets.
-Along with these options,

-Switching to the map view, we begin to see the benefits of using a tool like CartoDB.
+Switching to the map view, we begin to see the benefits of using a tool like Carto.
 A reasonably nice map has been constructed out of the box from the data we imported.
 Zooming in and out, you'll notice that the map has discrete zoom levels.
 That's because the map is being created by a tile server, which serves rasterized tiles to the browser.

 What's the difference between rastor and vector data?